lmorisse/Symu.OrgMod/README.md

 ## Integration

-Symu.DNA is used in projects:
+Symu.OrgMod is used in projects:
+- [``Symu.DNA``](https://github.com/lmorisse/Symu.DNA): a framework for static and dynamic organization network analysis.
 - [``Symu``](http://github.symu.org/): a multi-agent system, time based with discrete events, for the co-evolution of agents and socio-cultural environments.
 - [``Symu.biz``](http://symu.biz): an enterprise level implementation of ``Symu``